Sexual assault of Savannah Dietrich: Initial court proceedings, plea deal, and privacy law

 The two defendants pleaded guilty to sexual abuse in the first degree, a felony and voyeurism, a misdemeanor.
 The initial plea-deal agreed to by the prosecutor was 50 hours of community service, a diversion agreement, counseling, and a provision to expunge the defendants' criminal records—provided they maintained good behavior—at age 19 1/2.
 Paul Richwalsky, the prosecutor in the case was a graduate and booster of Trinity High School, the same school the boys attended.

-On June 26, 2012, Judge Deana H. McDonald admonished the parties to the case that they must follow the statutes and laws regarding privacy and confidentiality of juvenile proceedings on the Commonwealth of Kentucky.
+On June 26, 2012, Judge Deana H. McDonald admonished the parties to the case that they must follow the statutes and laws regarding privacy and confidentiality of juvenile proceedings in the Commonwealth of Kentucky.
 The state of Kentucky is one of 11 states which seal court cases if the accused is under 18 years of age.
 Then Judge McDonald took an extra step, indicating that the crime itself should not be discussed and that no one should "speak about the incident to anyone for any reason," she said, according to court files.
 "No one is to talk or type anything."
 This meant that Dietrich (the 16-year-old female victim) was not permitted to speak about the case, the charges, the facts and allegations therein, and the identities of the defendants.